JonathanDelaney/TryTrickThatThough/README.md

 Each section/segment, the user can select to play on, is a form with a hidden input which has a value attribute that contains Jinja variable values - {i},{j},{k},{h}. 'i' is the loop index of the first loop which indicates the number plane the point is on, 'j' is the next loop, nested in the first, which indicates the row on that plane, 'k' the section of that row, and 'h' the segment of that section.
 These integers combine to give the coordinate of the point on the board in the form (i,j,k,h); (2,0,3,1), for example, which would be a point on the third plane, first row, fourth section, and second segment.
 <br>
 <br>
 When a user clicks on a button they are submitting this hidden form with the coordinates for that point, to the back-end using flask.
 At the back-end the coordinate is passed to a function which will determine a variety of factors about the state of the game (described below).
-The coordinate is added to a list and the opponent, computer or local, will create another coordinate which will be added to seperate list, for that opponent.
+The coordinate is added to a list and the opponent, computer or local, will create another coordinate which will be added to a seperate list, for that opponent.
 The jinja on the front end will colour the segment/button red or blue and disable it's function if the coordinate exists in either the user's or their opponent's list.
 <br>
 <br>
 When an if statement is triggered by a win result, the set-up options get displayed and a banner above displays the winning message along with the points earned by the result, if the user is victorious.